 - Provide access to confidential support and counselling services to staff affected by stress caused by work or by external factors

-- Provide adequate resourcess to enable managers to implement our work-related stress management strategy.
+- Provide adequate resources to enable managers to implement our work-related stress management strategy.

-Please note that some content in the above documents may differ in detail with current or developing Fife Council documentation.
+Please note that some HSE (Health and Safety Executive) content may differ in detail with current or developing Fife Council documentation.
 Where this is the case, Fife Council documents shall have precedence.

 Tel: 03451 555555 ext456738 Contact Health Safety & Wellbeing online